volcano-sh/website/content/en/blog/xiaohongshu-en.md

 authors = ["Yi Guo/Tech-Leader"]

 tags = ["Practice"]
-summary = "Best practice of Volcano"
+summary = "Best practice of Volcano at Xiaohongshu"

 # Add menu entry to sidebar.
-linktitle = "Xiaohongshu Using Volcano to Train Online and Offline Recommendation Models" [menu.posts] parent = "tutorials" weight = 6
+linktitle = "How Does Volcano Empower a Content Recommendation Engine in Xiaohongshu" [menu.posts] parent = "tutorials" weight = 6